-This easy DIY Milk and Honey soap can be made in just 10 minutes, and it boasts lots of great skin benefits from the goat’s milk and honey!
+This easy DIY Milk and Honey soap can be made in just 10 minutes, and it boasts lots of great skin benefits from the goats milk and honey!
 A wonderful quick and easy homemade gift idea!

-Milk and honey soap has always been one of my favorites.
+Homemade milk and honey soap has always been one of my favorites.
 It smells divine, and there are loads of skin benefits from the honey – it’s moisturizing, clarifying, soothing, and also naturally antibacterial.
 Because of these properties, honey is fantastic for the treatment of acne and aging and for general complexion brightening.
 C’mon now, we all could use a little bit of anti-aging and complexion brightening, right?

-I love these soaps for their sweet delicate aroma and for the great skin benefits, but what I love even more is the fact that I can whip up an entire batch of these beauties in under 10 minutes!
+I love these natural soaps for their sweet delicate aroma and for the incredible skin benefits, but what I love even more is the fact that I can whip up an entire batch of these beauties in under 10 minutes!
 They’ll take a little longer to firm up, but the actual “work” part is done in less than 10 minutes.

 - Goat’s Milk Soap Base

 - 4-Cup Pyrex Glass Measuring Cup (or similar)

 I didn’t take any step-by-step photos of the process this time, but I did create a quick video that will show you just how easy it is to make these soaps!